Health and Safety in the Land-based Workplace

 Topic Overview

-The Gateway Qualifications Entry Level Certificate In Skills for the Land-based Sector (Entry 3) in Animal Care & Veterinary provides a foundational understanding of animal husbandry, welfare, and basic veterinary care.
-This qualification is designed for students who are beginning their journey in the land-based sector, focusing on practical skills and knowledge needed to work with animals in settings such as farms, kennels, or veterinary practices.
-It covers essential topics like animal handling, feeding, health monitoring, and the legal responsibilities of animal owners.
+The Gateway Qualifications Entry Level Award in Skills for the Land-based Sector (Entry 3) in Animal Care & Veterinary provides a foundational understanding of animal care, welfare, and the land-based environment.
+This qualification is designed for students who are beginning their journey in animal-related studies, covering essential topics such as animal handling, feeding, accommodation, and basic health checks.
+It also introduces key concepts like the importance of hygiene, safety, and the legal responsibilities of animal owners.
+By completing this award, students gain practical skills and theoretical knowledge that prepare them for further study or entry-level roles in animal care settings, such as kennels, catteries, or veterinary practices.

 Key Concepts